Luciole (barge): Current operation

-The Luciole is now operated by John, Penny & Will Liley, whose Inland Voyages Ltd company, formed in 1976, previously operated the hotel-barge Secunda.
+Luciole is now operated by John, Penny & Will Liley, whose Inland Voyages Ltd company, formed in 1976, previously operated the hotel-barge Secunda.
 John Liley is a noted waterway author, whose book France - the Quiet Way, provides a guide to all inland waterways in France.

-The Luciole operates weekly voyages between Auxerre and the town of Clamecy, a scenic route on the Canal du Nivernais and River Seine, passing through 36 locks - these have restricted dimensions, which the boat is specifically designed to pass.
-There is a crew of 6 including a Captain, deckhand, tour guide, chef and hosts.
+Luciole operates weekly voyages between Auxerre and the town of Clamecy, a scenic route on the Canal du Nivernais and River Seine, passing through 36 locks - these have restricted dimensions, which the boat is specifically designed to pass.
+There is a crew of 6 including a captain, deckhand, tour guide, chef and hosts.

 Interior

-The barge is split between 2 decks, with 8 en-suite cabins on the lower deck and a galley, saloon and sundeck on the upper deck.
+The barge is split between two decks, with eight en-suite cabins on the lower deck and a galley, saloon and sundeck on the upper deck.
 At the rear is a large engine room and crew quarters.